zichaow/semi-supervised/README.md

 Original matlab code: http://www.cs.cmu.edu/~zhuxj/pub/semisupervisedcode/active_learning/

 All variables and documentation in the python file active_learning.py are kept the same as the original matlab code.
+I basically translated the matlab code into python.

 HAVE NOT TESTED YET.
 Example usage to come...